 Note: No boxes exist in True Colors or Myers-Briggs.
 People are way too complex to fit into any one area of research 100%.
-Some please accept these as generalizations for the most part.
+So please accept these as generalizations for the most part.

-With that said, the following statement is not always true but often it is.
+With that said, the following statement is not always true, but it is often.
 This temperament leans toward the loner side of the social spectrum.
 Not always.
 Most of the time, they’d prefer to be alone in their thoughts rather than attend a noisy social situation.
 Not always, but sometimes.

 If this is your temperament, let me know how you feel about that statement.

 It’s ok.
 I won’t be offended if you don’t agree.
 I didn’t make this stuff up last night in my basement.

 These “deep processors” observe the environment and decide exactly how they want to interact within it.

 They are always watching, always observing, and mentally calculating.
 In meetings and in social settings, they’re likely scanning the room, trying to read facial expressions to understand what people are thinking.